×

 Record your earned income, passive income, and expenses each month.
 Keeping track of your progress will remind you that you are working towards a goal, and celebrating small victories will sustain you for larger successes.

 In the Triple X Factor, the Y-axis represents money.
 The two lines indicate income and expenses, and the X-axis represents time.
-We charted our progress month-to-month.
-Over time, your expenses should decrease, and your income should increase, causing the lines to intersect.
+We charted our progress month-to-month by tracking our expenses, earned income, and passive income.

 Your community can help you stay committed to your goals.
 Proverbs 27:17 (NIV) says, “As iron sharpens iron, so one person sharpens another.”
 If your friends have financial discipline and are good stewards of their resources, the odds are that you’ll be encouraged to do the same.
 Often, we don’t know the extent of what’s possible until we see an example of someone who has exceeded our limitations.